tony-dev1/crypto-wallets-finder/README.md

 Contributions are welcome!
 If you have ideas, bug reports, or want to contribute to the codebase, feel free to submit a pull request.

+## Contacts
+If you have any questions or want to share your find or you found some bug in WalletGen work, feel free to message me!
+My Discord: **tonydevbtc.**

 ## Donate

 I encourage you, when you find a wallet with a balance, to send me a small portion as a thank you.
 This motivates me to keep working on the program, keep it going, and make it better!